openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 - One-click peer review
   One-click access adds a unique token to the link in the review request email, so reviewers can complete a review without signing in.

->[!TIP]
+> [!TIP]
->We recommend turning on one-click peer review, as it makes process significantly easier for reviewers.
+> We recommend turning on one-click peer review, as it makes the process significantly easier for reviewers.

 For the review form, Janeway will come with a basic review form called 'Default form' with a single text area for the review.
 This can be edited or replaced with a more detailed or structured form, through the **Review forms** page, available on the manager dashboard.